youssef-chaabouni/Lambda_Calculus_Interpreter/README.md

 ### University
 This project was done in the scope of the course <i>CSE301: Functional Programming</i> at <i>Ecole Polytechnique</i>.

-Parts of the code in this repository were provided in the assignment, and some of the ideas were inspired from materials seen in class.
+Some parts of the code in this repository were provided in the assignment, and some of the ideas were inspired from materials seen in class.

+### Others resources
+- <a href="https://hackage.haskell.org/package/haskeline-0.8.2/docs/System-Console-Haskeline-IO.html">Haskeline Documentation</a>
+- <a href="https://en.wikipedia.org/wiki/Beta_normal_form">Stack Overflow</a>